pavelsolis/Git-GitHub-Primer/README.md

 ```
 Verify that you have 1.7.10 or newer.
 If you don’t, update Git.

-Git uses a username to associate commits with an identity; the Git username is not the same as your GitHub username.
-Set your Git username for every repository on your computer:
+Git uses a username to associate commits with an identity.
+Set your Git username for every repository on your computer as follows:
 ```bash
 $ git config --global user.name "Your Name"
 ```
+Note: The Git username is not the same as your GitHub username.

 Set your commit email address in Git:
 ```bash